 This beginner running plan progresses from 30 minutes of walking to 30 minutes of running using 12 stages of run/walk sequences.
 Yes, you can do it in 12 weeks, but you can also take as long as you need.
 For example, you can spend two weeks or longer in a stage until you feel comfortable to move to the next stage.

-The opposite is also true: You can skip stages or combine them and get through the program in fewer than 12 weeks, but that’s only recommended if you’ve been a runner at some point in your recent past.
+The opposite is also true: You can skip stages or combine them and get through the program in fewer than 12 weeks, but that’s only recommended if you’ve been a runner Then, walk for 1 minute/run for 14 minutes.

 Most people will need longer than 12 weeks, and there’s nothing wrong with that.
 Remember, the goal of this plan is to turn you into a lifelong runner, not to have you run/walk for 12 weeks and then stop.